nedodn/CryptoCollab/README.md

 # How To Use

- 1. Have a Metamask enable browser with an account on the Rinkeby Test Network
+ 1. Have a Metamask enabled browser with an account on the Rinkeby Test Network

  2. Purchase notes (Current Price of 0.01 ETH)